 Start with Open Houses

 You’re ready to start thinking about, thinking about buying a home, but not quite sure where to start.
 We at the Lisa DiNoto Group believe starting with your local Open Houses is the absolute best place to get started.
-As an Open House Home Hunter, as we like to call it, one can explore different neighborhoods, compare unique home features, and get an understanding for Real Estate values in different sub divisions.
+As an Open House Home Hunter, as we like to call it, one can explore different neighborhoods, compare unique home features, and get an understanding of Real Estate values in different subdivisions.
 It’s safe to assume there will be countless weekend Open Houses available for viewing in Rancho Cucamonga and the surrounding areas.
 Viewing Open Houses does not require one to, be “pre-approved”, have an appointment, or be accompanied by a Realtor®.
-This process can take the stress out off making an immediate decision to put in an offer on the home or not.
-As a pre- home buyer, you are really “just looking”.
+This process can take the stress out of making an immediate decision to put in an offer on the home or not.
+As a pre-home buyer, you are really “just looking”.
 A great practice is to list out 3-5 houses that are showing this weekend, and take an hour or two to visit these Open Houses.
 Write down your favorite neighborhoods, what your future home has to have, and general questions you have about the home buying process.

 Get Pre-Approved for a Mortgage Loan